CDR Summary Statement Writing: Tips for CDR Success

 Introduction

-The CDR Summary Statement for Engineers Australia is a crucial component of the CDR (Competency Demonstration Report) writing process.
-It is the part where we showcase our skills and experience and convince the Engineers Australia assessors that we meet the criteria for our chosen occupation.
-Writing a compelling CDR summary statement is like designing a bridge that can withstand the test of time.
-It requires meticulous planning, attention to detail, and a clear understanding of the purpose and function of the structure.
+The CDR Summary Statement for Engineers Australia is a vital part of the Competency Demonstration Report (CDR) writing process.
+It’s where we highlight our skills and convince assessors that we fit our chosen job.
+Crafting this statement is like building a durable bridge.
+It needs careful planning, attention, and a clear understanding of its purpose.

 According to the Department of Home Affairs, Australia (2017-2018 report), the country granted 116,000 permanent visas to engineers, and they were ranked first in the Skilled Occupation List (SOL).
 Furthermore, Engineers Australia reported that the country will need 100,000 more engineers by 2024.
 This underscores the importance of an effective CDR in securing an engineering position in Australia.